 The first priority was closing the gap between design and code.
 Not just updating the tokens, but building a process that meant they’d stay updated.

-The new system runs on three layers.
-Primitives at the base, the raw values, colour, spacing, and typography.
-Semantic tokens above that, mapping intent to primitive values.
-Around 600 variables across both layers combined.
-Component-level tokens at the top, scoped to specific patterns, adding a further 400.
+The new architecture has three layers: primitives (raw values — colour, spacing, typography), semantic tokens (mapping intent to those primitives), and component-level tokens scoped to specific patterns.
 Around 1,000 tokens in total, each one named deliberately, each one traceable back to a decision.

 The pipeline runs from Figma variables through Style Dictionary, managed via Azure DevOps.
 A designer publishes a change in Figma.
-The import job picks it up, Style Dictionary transforms it, a new package is published.
-Developer review is deliberately kept in the loop, not to create friction, but to ensure nothing unintended slips through.
-The ideal end state is a fully automated trigger on publish.
-We’re not there yet.
-What we have works, and it’s a significant step up from manual.
+The import job picks it up, Style Dictionary transforms it, and publishes a new package.
+Developer review is a deliberate gate — not to slow things down, but to catch anything unintended before it ships.
+The goal is a Figma publish webhook that triggers the full pipeline automatically.
+We’re not there yet, but what we have is a significant step up from manual synchronisation.

 A grid that says what it means